In theory, we should be able to digest any type of food we consume.

 Turkey and chicken

-Meat is not something you usually find as easy to digest foods.
+Meat is not something you usually find as easy digestible.

 But lean turkey and lean chicken are some of the easiest foods to digest.